harsh21p/harsh21p/README.md

 Before that, I worked at **MOURI Tech**, delivering **large-scale enterprise Android applications** for global clients.
 I collaborated with distributed teams and contributed to designing maintainable, testable, and production-ready mobile solutions.

-Alongside my professional experience, I am currently pursuing a **Master of Science in Computing (Secure Software Engineering) at Dublin City University**, strengthening my expertise in **secure programming, concurrent systems, network security, and cryptography**.
-I hold a **Bachelor of Technology in Bioengineering from MIT Art, Design and Technology University, Pune**, graduating with a **CGPA of 7.5**.
+Alongside my professional experience, I have completed a **Master of Science in Computing (Secure Software Engineering) from Dublin City University**, it strengthened my expertise in **secure programming, concurrent systems, network security, and cryptography**.
+I hold a **Bachelor of Technology in Bioengineering from MIT Art, Design and Technology University, Pune**, graduated with a **CGPA of 7.5**.

 I specialize in **Android development using Kotlin and Java**, as well as **cross-platform mobile development with React Native**.
 My engineering approach emphasizes **SOLID principles, Clean Architecture**, and proven architectural patterns such as **MVC, MVP, MVVM, and MVI**.